The Herald Budget Briefing Breakfast 2023: Autumn Statement Comments

 Earlier in the year The Herald hosted the Budget Briefing Breakfast in association with Wright, Johnston & Mackenzie LLP, The Business Insurance Bureau, The Wise Group and Martin Aitken & Co Ltd.

-On the release of the Autumn Statement our sponsors reflect on the updates; first we hear from The Wise Group CEO, Sean Duffy.
+On the release of the Autumn Statement our sponsors reflect on the updates; we follow with comments from Associate Director for Martin Aitken & Co Ltd, Derek Hanlan.

-In the aftermath of yesterday's Autumn Statement, the Wise Group finds itself at a crucial crossroads, actively bridging the gap between insight and impactful solutions.
-While endorsing the commendable 'Getting Back to Work' focus by the Chancellor, we recognise it is crucial to go beyond reactive measures and cultivate a strategic vision that addresses the root causes of social and economic challenges in our uncertain world.
+As a tax professional dealing with many small businesses, their owners and families, I am constantly hoping for certainty and clarity when the Chancellor of the Exchequer speaks at the dispatch box.
+Where a change in policy or legislation is announced, be it progressive or regressive, tax-raising or rate cuts, it is important that this is clearly signposted in advance.
+Clients want to know where they stand, and that they have the opportunity to take any action they deem appropriate in advance of any changes making a direct impact to them as individuals or their companies.

-Our forthcoming manifesto underscores the Wise Group's commitment to preventing, rather than perpetuating poverty.
-This isn't about seeking attention; it's about methodically constructing a resilient, inclusive, and flourishing society.
-Navigating the complexities of our time demands a holistic approach, one that goes beyond traditional sanctions and solutions to embrace innovation.
+Following the Spring Budget where not a lot happened from a tax perspective, there was speculation that the Autumn Statement might be an opportunity for Mr Hunt to set his taxation agenda for the rest of this Parliament and leading into a General Election campaign.
+Whilst the Chancellor had stated that tax cuts were “virtually impossible” as recently as last week, there was gathering momentum that changes may in fact be coming.
+Rumours have abounded in recent years that Capital Gains Tax would be raised or even aligned with Income Tax rates – would this be case?
+Personal Allowances and thresholds are frozen until 2028 – could these be increased?
+Corporation Tax has increased from 19% to 25% this year – was there scope to bring this back down, given the focus on growth.
+There was a lot of chatter that Inheritance Tax – ignored for years and not well understood by majority of people – might be reduced.

 Follow us as we hear more from our Herald Budget Briefing sponsors over the next few days.